darkwuta/-CSC417-Assignment/Assignment1/README.tex.md

     make

-## Compilation for Testing

-Compiling the code in the above manner will yield working, but very slow executables.
-To run the code at full speed, you should compile it in release mode.
-Starting in the **build directory**, do the following:

-    cmake .. -DCMAKE_BUILD_TYPE=Release

-Followed by:

-    make

-Your code should now run significantly (sometimes as much as ten times) faster.

-If you are using Windows, then running `cmake ..` should have created a Visual Studio solution file called `a2-mass-spring-3d.sln` that you can open and build from there.
+If you are using Windows, make sure to use `x64`.
+Running `cmake ..` should have created a Visual Studio solution file called `a1-mass-spring-1d.sln` that you can open and build from there.
 Building the project will generate an .exe file.
+Move the .exe file to the `build` folder so that links to the input mesh aren't broken.

 Why don't you try this right now?